apache/mesos/docs/port-mapping-isolator.md

 ### Build

-To build Mesos with per-container network monitoring and isolation support, you need to add a configure option:
+To build Mesos with port mapping network isolator support, you need to add a configure option:

     $ ./configure --with-network-isolator
     $ make

 ## Configuration

-Per-container network monitoring and isolation is enabled on the agent by adding `network/port_mapping` to the agent command line `--isolation` flag.
+The port mapping network isolator is enabled on the agent by adding `network/port_mapping` to the agent command line `--isolation` flag.

     --isolation="network/port_mapping"

-If the agent has not been compiled with per-container network monitoring and isolation support, it will refuse to start and print an error:
+If the agent has not been compiled with port mapping network isolator support, it will refuse to start and print an error:

     I0708 00:17:08.080271 44267 containerizer.cpp:111] Using isolation: network/port_mapping
     Failed to create a containerizer: Could not create MesosContainerizer: Unknown or unsupported